 How to Store Shelling Beans

-Store unshelled shelling beans in a paper bag or loosely wrapped in plastic in the fridge until ready to shell.
+Store unshelled shelling beans in a paper bag or wrap them loosely in plastic; keep them in the fridge until ready to shell.
+Shelled beans must be kept covered and chilled and keep for up to three days before using.
+But the faster you use them, the better the texture and flavor.